tiffanyho68/tiffanyho68.github.io/projects.md

 ## Resume Classifier
 [GitHub](https://github.com/tiffanyho68/Resume-Classifier.git) · [Video Demo](https://youtu.be/3YEI-1tER9Y)

-**The problem.** In a graduate NLP course, I could choose my own project topic.
+**The problem.** In a graduate natural language processing (NLP) course, I could choose my own project topic.
 I was applying for internships at the time and thinking a lot about how companies filter applicants.
 Resumes aren't structured like typical documents, and I got curious whether I could build something similar to the systems companies actually use to screen resumes by keyword and predict job type.

 **What I did.** I built a Naive Bayes classifier, a standard baseline for text classification and one I'd researched as a strong fit for the task, documenting the project in a YouTube video demo.
 For my data set, I pulled resumes from the internet across a variety of job types for training and testing.